Configure Single Logout in app integrations

 Single Logout (SLO) is a feature in federated authentication that allows end users to sign out of both their Okta session and a configured app with a single action.

-Okta supports this sign out process only when initiated by a Service Provider (SP).
+Okta supports this sign-out process only when initiated by a Service Provider (SP).
 The SP sends the SLO request to Okta to end the Okta session.

-• SWA applications don't support SLO.
+• SWA apps don't support SLO.

 • Not all app integrations support SLO.
 If the SP supports SLO in their downstream app, it's noted as a supported feature in their app configuration guide.
 Contact your SP directly to request that they add support for SLO.